Geralt-Of-Rivia-Witcher/Bank_Landing_Page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a Landing Page for a bank with a currency converster fetaure integrated in it.
+This is a Landing Page for a bank with a currency converter fetaure integrated in it.
 I created it in 36 hours as part of an intern hiring challenge.
 <br />

 ### Built With